Tootoot222/react-typescript-hook-mouse/README.md

 # react-typescript-hook-mouse :mouse:

 A React hook to access data from mouse events.
+Now with typescript types!

 ## Installation